X

 Fantasy Baseball Prospect Dynasty Rankings: Top 100

-Check here for more thoughts on my Top 20 prospects, as a I did a long write up on most of them last month.
-And check here to see last month's Top 100 prospect rankings list.
+Check here for more thoughts on my Top 20 prospects, as I did a long write-up on most of them last month, and check here to see last month's Top 100 prospect rankings list.

 One note: I know one of the first things that I look at when I see a prospect list is what their previous ranking was.
 I would say some prospect risers and fallers have tangible things they've done since the last ranking to justify that change.

-However, some risers and fallers is just me recalibrating my thoughts on a prospect.
-I won't be afraid to move a guy up or down because it might make my prior ranking "look bad".
+However, some risers and fallers are just me recalibrating my thoughts on a prospect.
+I won't hesitate to adjust a player's ranking, even if it might make my previous ranking "look bad".
 Let's get to it:

 Rank Player Position Team Age Level Prev